4GeeksAcademy/proyecto_libros/README.md

 │   ├── eda2.ipynb
 │   └── busqueda.ipynb

 - In **streamlit**, the main color has been defined.
-In **data**, we have saved all the endings with which we have already executed the project, including the final df and the embedding and faiss index from the FAISS section.
+- In **data**, we have saved all the endings with which we have already executed the project, including the final df and the embedding and faiss index from the FAISS section.
 - In the **EDA** folder, you will find the search files in which we have merged data from Google Books and Open Library with our main Data Frame.
-In eda1, we have done an intensive clean-up and created graphs with results.
-In EDA 2, we have realized the model.
+  - In eda1, we have done an intensive clean-up and created graphs with results.
+  - In eda2, we have realized the model.

 ├── full_data
 │   ├── datos